Intro.I am Henrik Bech Seeberg. I am a professor in political science at Aarhus University in Denmark.

 - Winner of the Gordon Smith and Vincent Wright Memorial Prize for the best article published in West European Politics during 2020.

-The complete list of publications is here.
+The complete list of publications with download options is here.

 Work in progress.